johndowns/data-factory-to-databricks/README.md

 ### Step 11: The Quest for Insights

-Execute queries in the SQL Database to uncover the most popular names and trends.
-Navigate to the resource group using the SQL Database-Query Editor again.
+After the pipeline populates the database, you can execute queries in the SQL Database to uncover the most popular names and trends.
+To do this, navigate to the resource group and open the SQL Database Query Editor.

 ```sql
 -- most common female names used in New York in 2019